samuraijane/ng-state-via-service/README.md

 # observe-parent-changes

-This is a practice application to set up a child-parent relation where the child both reads and writes state values stored in the parent.
+This is a practice application to create a service that manages state between a parent and two children.